SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 | | !
 Ronn |

 ### Comments
-Although John doesn't have a profile, we register him and add him to the Lighter side.
+Although John does not have a profile, we register him and add him to the Lighter side.

 We remove Dean from Darker side and add him to Lighter side.